flux-exec(1)

 --with-imp

-Prepend the full path to flux-imp run to COMMANDS.
+Prepend the full path to flux-imp run to COMMAND.
 This option is mostly meant for testing or as a convenience to execute a configured prolog or epilog command under the IMP.
-Note: When this option is used, or if flux-imp is detected as the first argument of COMMANDS, flux exec will use flux-imp kill to signal remote commands instead of the normal builtin subprocess signaling mechanism.
+Note: When this option is used, or if flux-imp is detected as the first argument of COMMAND, flux exec will use flux-imp kill to signal remote commands instead of the normal builtin subprocess signaling mechanism.

 RESOURCES